City of Sheffield: Governance

-Sheffield City Council is the local authority of the district.
+Sheffield City Council is the local authority for the district.
 The council is composed of 84 councillors, three for each of the city's 28 wards.
 It is currently under No Overall Control.
-The City was under Labour control from its creation until 1999, when the Liberal Democrats took control of the council.
-The Labour Party regained control of the Council in 2002 with power shifting back to the Liberal Democrats in 2008.
+The city was under Labour control from its creation until 1999, when the Liberal Democrats took control of the council.
+The Labour Party regained control of the council in 2002 with power shifting back to the Liberal Democrats in 2008.
 However, Labour took control once again in 2011.
-Following the 2021 elections the Council is now in No Overall Control.
+Following the 2021 elections, the council is now in No Overall Control.
 As a metropolitan county, South Yorkshire does not have a county council, so Sheffield City Council is the primary provider of local government services.
 The district forms part of the Yorkshire and the Humber region of England.

-Most of the district is an unparished area, comprising Sheffield itself (the area of the former county borough).
-In the unparished area there is no lower tier of government.
-Outside the unparished area there are 3 civil parishes, represented by parish councils.
-These form the lowest tier of local government.
-The 3 civil parishes are:
+The area of the former county borough of Sheffield is unparished with no lower tier of government and there are three civil parishes with parish councils, the lowest tier of local government.
+The civil parishes are: Bradfield, Ecclesfield and Stocksbridge.

-The district is represented by five MPs, for the constituencies of Sheffield Brightside and Hillsborough, Sheffield Central, Sheffield Hallam, Sheffield Heeley, Sheffield South East all currently represented by Labour.
-The consistuency of Penistone and Stocksbridge is partially in the City of Sheffield and is represented by the Conservatives.
+The district is represented by five MPs, for the constituencies of Sheffield Brightside and Hillsborough, Sheffield Central, Sheffield Hallam, Sheffield Heeley, and Sheffield South East, all currently represented by Labour.
+The constituency of Penistone and Stocksbridge is partially in the City of Sheffield and is also represented by the Labour Party.